The place? It doesn’t matter.

 “Yes?”

 “The spy, let me take care of him,” Shire placed the cup of tea on the table, missing its plate.
-“I heard you're going to throw a masquerade ball, and it's a good opportunity for him to show, so… let me go as well.
-I'll be using my true form,” and as Shire spoke, Agarath’s mouth began to open in disbelief.
+“I heard you're going to throw a masquerade ball, and it's a good opportunity for him to show up.
+So… let me go as well.
+I'll be using my true form,” as Shire spoke, Agarath’s mouth began to open in disbelief.
 “I’ll be your decoy.
-This way, our business won’t be exposed, only my ill appearance at this kind of event.”
+This way, our business won’t be exposed.
+Only my ill appearance at this kind of event will give me a minor setback on my rehabilitation.”

 “A minor setback on your rehabilitation…” Agarath recomposed herself and scratched her chin.
 “You’re so clever, my dear friend!” she grinned joyfully, showing her fangs.

-“My wife will be off on a travel with her adoptive parents, so I'll have some time to plot it,” Shire smiled.
+“My wife will be off on a trip with her parents, so I'll have some time to plot it,” Shire smiled.

 “Don’t worry, I can always send people to protect her,” Agarath grinned again, and Shire couldn’t help but chuckle.
 “I like her!
-Are you sure she isn’t an angel?
-You’re naughty.”
+Are you sure she isn’t an angel?”

-“Angels and demons are a forbidden taboo in Heavens, remember?”
+“Angels and demons are a forbidden taboo in Heaven, remember?”
 Shire chuckled.

 “It doesn’t mean that this kind of relationship doesn’t happen,” Agarath arched an eyebrow.